dikortis/LetsTalkETC/Episodes/Episode_6.md

-speak his views on but then there was another thing I think there was a lot of negativity on reddit and slack um kind of just people trying to trying to rip him apart just for asking some questions
+speak his views on but then there was another thing I think there was a lot of negativity on reddit and slack kind of just people trying to rip him apart just for asking some questions